konstantinosKokos/verbs-as-maps/README.md

 ## verbs-as-maps
-A neural architecture employing transfer learning to learn high-order tensor representations for transitive verbs.
+A neural architecture written on the Keras functional API, employing transfer learning to estimate high-order tensor representations for transitive verbs.